 5. Writers are hipsters.

-Don’t feel like you can’t become a writer because you don’t like to eat kale chips and you wash your hair every day.
+You can still become a writer even if you don’t like to eat kale chips and you wash your hair every day.
 There are so many different types of writers who reach different audiences.

 I once lived with another writer, and we were so different.
 She was so intense that for some reason, she made me feel like I wasn’t a real writer.
 She was moody, refined, deep, and spoke like words were a paintbrush and conversation was a work of art.